simbleau/simbleau.github.io/zola/content/a-look-at-(r)age/index.md

 tags = ["rust", "cryptography"]
 +++

-Encryption seemingly has a lot of options - AES, RSA, PGP, etc. But what expectations are there for developers, who otherwise do not have a background in cyber security, to understand about cryptography?
+Encryption seemingly comes with many terms - AES, RSA, PGP, etc. But what expectations are there for developers, who otherwise do not have a background in cyber security, to understand about cryptography?
 Well, aside from GitHub's requirement of SSH keys, probably little.

 This blog will be about *age*, a new file encryption tool which is stupidly simple and delivers fearless, modern encryption.
 Age is ready today, and is starting to see acceptance fast[^acceptance].